-Let us consider the process of weaning our souls from its former ways and patterns.
+Let us draw an analogy between the process of weaning a child and weaning your soul from its former ways and patterns.

-First, in the process of weaning a child, the mother must not allow the child to control, influence or manipulate her by his incessant cries.
+First, in the process of weaning a child the mother must not allow the child to control, influence or manipulate her by his/her incessant cries.

 What then should you allow your mind to feed on?

-Paul gives us the right substitutes in Philippians 4:
+Paul gives us the right substitutes in his epistle to the Philippians.

 8 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy–meditate on these things.
 (NKJV).